reductstore/reduct-cli-py/docs/aliases.md

 ## Usage Example

-You can create an alias with the following comand:
+You can create an alias with the following command:

 ```shell
 reduct-cli alias add play